-On the reverse of this photograph was written: “Zum ewigen Andenken an den Spartakisten Krieg in München Bayern.” – As an eternal memento of the Spartacist War in Munich, Bavaria.
+On the reverse of this photograph reads: “Zum ewigen Andenken an den Spartakisten Krieg in München Bayern”.
+English: “As an eternal memento of the Spartacist War in Munich, Bavaria”.

 Judging by the uniform the guys from the firing squad are Freikoprs (Free Corps), not regular army troops per se.
 Freikorps were paramilitary groups that first appeared in December 1918 in the wake of Germany’s defeat in World War I. Composed of ex-soldiers, unemployed youth, and other discontents and led by ex-officers and other former military personnel they proliferated all over Germany in the spring and summer of 1919.
-The Freikorps was used to put down the German Revolution of 1918-1919 and it crushed the Bavarian Soviet Republic in May 1919.
-They officially disbanded in 1920 but many members joined the fledgling Nazi Party and became the party’s original enforcers – what was to become the SA.
+The Freikorps were used to put down the German Revolution of 1918-1919 and to crush the Bavarian Soviet Republic in May 1919.
+They officially disbanded in 1920 but many members joined the fledgling Nazi Party and became the party’s original enforcers – what was later to become the SA.
 A former member of the Freikorps, Ernst Roehm, became head of the SA.